 Can you sue if you’ve been in a bus crash?
 The answer to this question is simple; yes.
-A bus driver has the legal responsibility of safeguarding his or her passengers, despite of the bus accident causes, and if they fail in that duty and the passengers suffer injuries, they may be able to claim.
+A bus driver has the legal responsibility of safeguarding his or her passengers, despite of the causes of accidents, and if they fail in that duty and the passengers suffer injuries, they may be able to provide personal injury advice.

 Notably, the bus companies owe their passengers a duty of care and their drivers are required to drive with reasonable care.
 Therefore, if the driver falls below this standard, one could and should be able to sue.
 To do so, the passenger should make note of the driver’s name, the vehicle’s registration number, the bus route number, and always retain the bus ticket if possible.

 Besides, a passenger can also sue when they are involved in a bus crash because when it comes to bus accidents, there are various added risks, which tend to crop up.
 Such risks are as a result of the practical aspects of the bus travel and the characteristics of most buses.
 First, most buses don’t feature supplemental safety devices or any form of safety restraint, that is to say, no airbags or seatbelts.
 Second, the risk of rollover or a tip-over accident is higher for buses when compared to the standard passenger cars.